fluent-qa/.github/profile/README.md

 - No Perfect solution only trade-off
 - Better understanding of both reality and tech to work out

-I'm from China without any oversea experience.
-My English is not fluent, but I hope codes can tell something else.

 Practical also means Not only as QA but also doing anything to help solving issues you faced.
 Here is advantage of QA to do so:
 1. Have overall view of the system,process, etc.